-The dissertation will be supervised by a committee mutually agreed upon between the student and his or her advisor (9 credits).
+The dissertation/capstone project will be supervised by a committee mutually agreed upon between the student and his or her advisor (9 credits).

-To qualify for the Doctor of Education (Ed.D.) degree with a program concentration in Higher Education Leadership, a student must complete the prescribed 57-credit hour program with a minimum 3.0 grade point index.
-An internship consisting of nine credit hours is required consisting of the following courses: EDD 7000, EDD 8102 and EDD 8104.
-A portfolio will be constructed and updated during these three courses that will be the repository for field experience of 120 hours.
+To qualify for the Doctor of Education (Ed.D.) degree, a student must complete the prescribed 57-credit hour program with a minimum 3.0 grade point index.
 A culminating dissertation/capstone project is required.
 Course work and the dissertation/capstone project should be completed in just over three years.
-In addition, during the third year, a Content Assessment Test is given that ties in the NCATE/ISLLC standards with practical applications and must be passed by the student.
+In addition, candidates are required to complete 120 internship hours over a three year period and a portfolio of activities that tie-in with the NCATE/ELCC standards.
+During the third year a Content Assessment Test is given that also ties in with the NCATE/ELCC standards with practical applications and must be passed by the student.
 The entire program must be completed within seven years.
 If the program is not completed within a seven-year period, a petition for reinstatement is necessary.
-Students may need to re-take two of the research courses to be reinstated if they have more than a two-year leave of absence.
+Students will need to formally reapply to the program if they have a leave of absence of more than a year.
+Students may need to re-take two of the research courses or Disciplined Inquiry course(s) to be reinstated if they have more than a two-year leave of absence.